stefanjelkic00/SFCC-TrainingSite/README.md

 }
 ```

-5. Run `npm run uploadCartridge`.
-It will upload `app_storefront_base`, `modules` and `bm_app_storefront_base` cartridges to the sandbox you specified in `dw.json` file.
+5. Import default SFRA website in adminstration/site import export on your sandbox to get SFRA catalogs and data.

-6. Import default SFRA website in adminstration/site import export on your sandbox to get SFRA catalogs and data.
+6. Import site using prophet extension.

-7. Add the `app_storefront_base` cartridge to your cartridge path in _Administration >  Sites >  Manage Sites > RefArch - Settings_ (Note: This should already be populated by the sample data in Step 6).
+7. Add the `app_storefront_base` cartridge to your cartridge path in _Administration >  Sites >  Manage Sites > RefArch - Settings_ (Note: This should already be populated by the sample data in Step 5).

 8. You should now be ready to navigate to and use your site.